Program Details

 Coursework

-During the two weeks in Thailand, you will visit a variety of elephant conservation camps and hospitals, Chiang Mai University, a rural village, the district Public Health Office, and a human hospital.
+You will visit a variety of elephant conservation camps and hospitals, a rural Karen village, Chiang Mai University, human healthcare facilities, and Buddhist temples.
+You will have frequent journal assignments related to the field trips or activities.
 The study abroad program ends with a hike up Doi Inthanon to the highest point in Thailand, which offers an excellent environment for final reflections.

 Sustainability